mingjia0511/quantmas/problems/year_1/problem.md

 Total Wealth = Cash on Hand + Sum of All Owned Asset Valuations (at day 100 prices)
 ```

+### 🌍 The Macro Environment

+The North Pole economy doesn't exist in a vacuum!
+Real estate values are influenced by broader economic forces.
+Two key macro indicators drive the market:

+**📈 Inflation Index**
+- Measures the general price level in the North Pole economy
+- Rising inflation typically **benefits Residential assets** (housing as inflation hedge)
+- Tracked daily from a base of 100

+**💰 Interest Rate Index**
+- The cost of borrowing Frosty Bucks (expressed as %)
+- Rising interest rates typically **pressure Commercial assets** (higher cap rates, lower valuations)
+- Affects financing costs for property acquisitions

+**🏭 Industrial Assets**
+- Respond to **both** inflation and interest rate dynamics
+- More complex behavior patterns

+💡 **Smart elves study these macro trends when making investment decisions!** The data is provided in `macro_indicators.csv` for your analysis.

+### 💸 Transaction Costs

+Real estate transactions aren't free!
+Each trade incurs realistic market costs:

+- **Buying**: You pay **1% above** the market valuation
+- **Selling**: You receive **1% below** the market valuation

+**Example:**
+If `asset_1` has a market valuation of 100,000 FSB on day 50:
+- **Buy price**: 101,000 FSB (100,000 × 1.01)
+- **Sell proceeds**: 99,000 FSB (100,000 × 0.99)
+- **Round-trip cost**: 2,000 FSB (2% total)

+🎯 **Trade wisely—frequent trading eats into your returns!** Transaction costs reflect broker fees, legal costs, and market friction in real estate deals.

+### ⏳ Illiquidity & Holding Periods

+Real estate is not like stocks—you can't flip properties overnight!
+The North Pole real estate market has realistic settlement and due diligence periods.

+**Rule**: You must hold any purchased asset for **at least 10 days** before selling it.

+**Example:**
+- Buy `asset_1` on day 5
+- ❌ Cannot sell on days 5-14
+- ✅ Earliest sale date: day 15

+🏠 **This reflects the reality of property transactions**: inspections, legal reviews, closing periods, and settlement times.
+Plan your strategy accordingly!

+### 📊 Market Dynamics

 The market is volatile - asset valuations change daily based on factors like:
 - 🎅 Holiday shopping trends
 - 🦌 Reindeer migration patterns
 - ❄️ Blizzard insurance premiums
 - 🎁 Gift production forecasts
+- 📈 Inflation and interest rate movements

 **Warning:** The North Pole real estate market can be unpredictable!
 Some assets may soar to new heights, while others might crash harder than Rudolph on an icy rooftop.
 Not every investment is a winner - choose wisely!